 - Phosphorus is for people who are openhearted, imaginative, excitable, easily startled, and full of intense and vivid fears.
 Strong anxiety can be triggered by thinking of almost anything.
 Nervous and sensitive to others, they can overextend themselves with sympathy to the point of feeling exhausted and “spaced out” or even getting ill.
 They want a lot of company and reassurance, often feeling better from conversation or a back-rub.
 Easy flushing of the face, palpitations, thirst and a strong desire for cold, refreshing foods and drinks are other indications for Phosphorus.

 - Sepia may help people who feel drained and unloved, overburdened by the care for the family.
 It is an excellent remedy to balance the hormones in the menopausal period.

 - Silica can help those who have a lack of self-confidence and fear of public speaking.
 People who need this remedy are capable and serious, yet are also nervous, shy, and subject to bouts of temporary loss of confidence.
 Anxiety can be extreme when they are faced with a public appearance, interview, examination, or any new job or task.
 Worry and overwork can bring on headaches, difficulty concentrating, and states of exhaustion, oversensitivity, and worries.
 Responsible and diligent, they often overreact and devote attention to tiny details—making their work more difficult.
 They often have low stamina and come down with colds, sore throats, or other illnesses after working hard or being under stress.

 - Stramonium: This may help people whose anxiety is causing night terrors.

-For best results and an individualised treatment of your menopausal symptoms, I recommend that you consult a qualified homeopath.
-The homeopathic treatment is wholistic and will involve all your symptoms.
+For best results and individualised treatment of your menopausal symptoms, I recommend that you consult a qualified homeopath.
+The homeopathic treatment is holistic and will involve all your symptoms.